Snarr/OwlTrack/README.md

 ### How it works

-- Application grabs case data from web scraping API since the COVID-19 Dashboard does not have any public API endpoints.
+- Application grabs case data from the COVID-19 dashboard by controlling a headless browser instance w/ Puppeteer

 - Applications pulls random "owl" images from Unsplash's random image API.